OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/blocks-and-signals.en.md

 - a signaling system
 - user-editable properties, as specified in the signaling system description
-- a list of default parameters, which can get overriden per-route
+- a list of default parameters, which can get overridden per-route
-- an optional announced speed section, which can get overriden per-route
+- an optional announced speed section, which can get overridden per-route
 - a list of allowed next signaling systems, which are used to load drivers

 For example, this signal encodes a BAL signal which: